-"Let us not live with words or speech but with actions and in truth."-1 John 3:18.
-Through the act of giving, we can change the life of a family in poverty.
-And it's as simple as a gift.
+"Let us not live with words or speech but with actions and in truth" (1 John 3:18).
+Through the act of giving, you can change the life of a family in poverty.

 26 Mar, 2020

-These are the gifts that tell people they are valued; that God sees them and knows them by name; and that they are worthy of blessing.
+Giving a gift is a way of saying something to someone.
+Gifts can tell people they are valued, that God sees them and knows them by name and that they are worthy of blessing.

 Frank, 8, Rwanda